-You've likely made an orrery, and you didn't even know it.
+You've likely made an orrery and didn't realize it.
 An orrery is a model of the solar system, or at least the sun, Earth, and the moon.
 Technically it's supposed to be mechanical, but we'll still call your elementary school model of painted styrofoam balls an orrery.

 Did you Know?

-Models of the solar system have been created since the calendar read B.C., but the more modern versions are called orreries.
-There's no scientific origin to the name; the moniker is thanks to a commission from Charles Boyle, the 4th Earl of Orrery.
+Models of the solar system have been created since ancient times, but the more modern versions are called orreries.
+There's no scientific origin to the name; the moniker is thanks to a commission from Charles Boyle, the Fourth Earl of Orrery.